scottwilliambeasley/debian-from-scratch/README.md

 #### source files

 One of the requirments for DPKG is PKG-Config.
 This is built in Chapter 6.23 of Linux from Scratch.
-Be sure to downdown this source as contained in Linux from Scratch.
+Be sure to downdown this source as contained in Linux from Scratch (as listed in the wget-list).

 [dpkg](http://http.debian.net/debian/pool/main/d/dpkg/dpkg_1.17.27.tar.xz)